UCD-pbio-rclub/Rclub-r4ds_Min.Yao.Jhu/R-club-May-10/R-club-May-10.md

 ```
 ##  [1]  2  4  6  5  7  9  8 10 12 11
 ```
+> Because longer object length is not a multiple of shorter object length.

 6.What trigonometric functions does R provide?
 > cospi(x), sinpi(x), and tanpi(x), compute cos(pi*x), sin(pi*x), and tan(pi*x).